Soundbytes/Juce-Attachments/readme.md

 ## The Demo Projects:

+### RadioGroup
+the RadioGroup example features a component that is populated with a group of radio buttons.
+The Buttons are created by a SbRadioGroupAttachment upon connection to the component.

 ### AttachmentsDemo:
 The AttachmentsDemo example project illustrates the use of the enhanced ComboBoxAttachment and the new LabelAttachment.